nestordemeure/breviarium/data/english.md

 Aqua fortis should be carried with you, like burnt wine, with which to drench your clothes stuffed with straw and suspend them.
 The guard will believe you acted out of desperation and, neglecting his watch, will spread word to the others.
 Seize the opportunity.

-Feign illness, such as bloody stools by eating *red ochre*, alter your pulse by pressing near the elbow, induce pallor.
+Feign illness, such as bloody stools by eating red ochre, alter your pulse by pressing near the elbow, induce pallor.
 Hence request that a doctor be summoned.
 Complain of being fatigued by insomnia.
 Request to be transferred to the guard's house and to dine with him that day.
 Ask for a sleeping draught, which you will offer your host in his drink.

 While preparing for escape, tell your companions you will flee by sword, so that if any of them are questioned by pursuers, they will dash their hopes of catching you.
 Leave a bloody sword on the road or clothing on a riverbank, as if you had thrown yourself into the waves.
 Or persuade your comrades to retreat to safety, and when you are alone, burn down the isolated house you are in, as if you had perished in the flames.